oserdaro/MY-PROJECTS/README.md

 # PROJECTS
-gggYou can find some of the projects I completed during my training at Clarusway.
+In this repo you can find some of the projects I completed during my training at Clarusway.